-History of the Gillespie County Country Schools trail
+Historic Places on the Gillespie County Country Schools Trail

-The schools trail allows visitors to Gillespie County the opportunity to learn about education and customs in the German Hill country of the 19th century, explore different architectural styles, and see the beautiful landscape of the area, especially during the spring wildflower season.
+The country schools trail allows visitors to Gillespie County the opportunity to learn about education and customs in the German Hill country of the 19th century, explore different architectural styles, and see the beautiful landscape of the area, especially during the spring wildflower season, especially along the Willow City Loop where bluebonnets bloom in abundance.
 Approximately 120 miles of trail have been broken down into color-coded routes directing the visitor to schools in a particular quadrant of the county.
 Visitors will be able to spend from two hours to half a day exploring this element of Gillespie County history.
-Click here for driving directions to all the schools.
+Click here for driving directions to all the schools to view these unique tourist attractions.

 The Gillespie County Country Schools Driving Trail brochure is available by clicking on this link.

 Links to the 16 schools can be found under the Schools button on our menu.
 White Oak School, which is located at the Pioneer Museum complex in downtown Fredericksburg, is open daily.
 During our annual fundraiser weekend, held the first weekend in April, several of the schools are open to the public.
-All schools are now used as community centers and can be rented by the public for social activities.
+All schools, listed as historic attractions in Texas, are now used as community centers and can be rented by the public for social activities.
+Just think of the uniqueness of holding your event in one of our historic places.
+Click here to reserve your school of choice.

-Color-coded maps (see example below) depicting the routes are available in Federicksburg at the Visitor's Center located at 302 E. Austin Street, the Up-Town Visitor Center located at E. Main Street, The Vereins Kirche (Community Church), and at each school.
+Color-coded maps (see example above) depicting the routes are available in Federicksburg at the Visitor's Center located at 302 E. Austin Street, the Up-Town Visitor Center located on E. Main Street, The Vereins Kirche (Community Church), and at each school.

 Historic information about each school and tidbits of information about such customs as school closings, early transportation, school lunches and discipline, outhouses, wells, and teacher salaries are available to the visitor.